 ASSIST offers highly interactive and collaborative graduate programs across each of the partner universities.
-Its goal is to develop an interactive community, foster culture of engineering, and engage in research and education.
+Its goal is to develop an interactive community, to foster a culture of engineering, and to engage in research and education.
 This is achieved by encouraging mentorships, officering rigorous coursework, creating an innovation ecosystem, support professional development training, and offer diversity and leadership experience.

 Fast-track your career and learn more about our graduate research opportunities.

 Advanced Self-Powered Systems of Integrated Sensors and Technologies (ASSIST) now offers a graduate certificate program in Nano-Systems Engineering.
 The graduate certificate in Nano-Systems Engineering is a multidisciplinary program serving both degree and non-degree students starting in the spring 2014 semester.
 Whether you are already a graduate student within ASSIST, or simply want to develop additional expertise in the field of nanoscience and technology, this multidisciplinary certificate will be a useful addition to your academic career.

 The graduate certificate consists of a sequence of courses that will equip students with the technical skills essential for graduate research in the field.
 In addition, the certificate teaches entrepreneurship and other relevant skills that will help students be competitive in the modern engineering environment.
 The scope of the program is broad enough to include applications of nano-technology in a variety of fields including digital logic, energy harvesting, biomedical applications, and others.
 As such, the certificate includes technical electives from many departments to provide breadth in different topics.